anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

      label with a for loop to make animations with threading, I utilized TranslateTransition for movement and FadeTransition for fading.

-6. Load game after game is over leads to loading a game with no bricks?

-7. [Exception in thread "JavaFX Application Thread" java.util.ConcurrentModificationException - occurs when iterating over blocks array and making changes to the array during iteration.
-This is done multiple times in the Main class's methods.]
+6. Exception in thread "JavaFX Application Thread" java.util.ConcurrentModificationException - occurs when iterating over the collections blocks and bonusArray and making changes to the collections during iteration.
-   - [How the problem was solved:
+   - How the problem was solved:
-     Iterations over the block array were modified to only make changes to the original array after the iterations were over.
-This was done to the loadGame() function.
-     NEED TO DO FOR THE onUpdate() FUNCTION TOO]
+     The ArrayLists blocks and bonusArray are declared as normal collections, which are not thread-safe and can cause problems if they are modified while they are being iterated over.
+Therefore, I declared both arrays as concurrent collections of type CopyOnWriteArrayList.
+This means that it is safe to modify the collections while you are iterating over it, so you will not get a ConcurrentModificationException.

+7. when the player loses all their lives, when Game Over is displayed, the hearts label is not updated to 0, remains at old value.
+   - How problem was solved:
+     - In function handleBallYBoundaries(), in the if statement that confirms that the game is over, the program was altered to call the function onUpdate() for the last time to update the game screen before the game engine halts.

+8. After all bricks are broken, sometimes the game continues without moving to the next level.

 - check if each function only has one task, if have more than one